cypress-io/cypress/docs/source/api/commands/click.md

 **options** *(optional)*

-Pass in an options object to change the default behavior of `cy.click`.
+Pass in an options object to change the default behavior of `.click`.

 Option | Default | Notes
 --- | --- | ---